microbuilderz/AWS/TechnicalProfessional/AWS-core.md

     It is fully managed and uses a key value pair.
     It scales upto 10 Trillion requests per day.

-3. Amazon ElastiCache :

-    Deploy in memory cache in the cloud.
-Improves the performance of web apps from a fast managed in memory cache instead of slower disk based databases.

-4. Amazon Aurora:
+3. Amazon Aurora:

     It is compatible with MySQL and PostgreSQL relational databases.
     Five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.

     If the workloads require high availability.
 It replicates six copies of your data across three Availability Zones and continuously backs up your data to Amazon S3.

-5. Amazon RedShift:
+4. Amazon RedShift:

     It is a **data warehouse** for **Big Data** BI Solutions.
 Used for **looking backwards queries**.
     Petab Bytes of data.
 It is 10x Times fatser then traditional databases.

+5. Amazon DocumentDB:

+    It is a **document database** service that supports MongoDB workloads.
+(MongoDB is a document database program.)

+6. Amazon Neptune:

+    It is a graph database service.
+To build and run applications that work with highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs.

+7. Amazon Quantum Ledger Database (Amazon QLDB):

+    It is a ledger database service.
+    It can be used to review a complete history of all the changes that have been made to application data.

+8. Amazon Managed Blockchain :

+    It is a service that you can use to create and manage blockchain networks with open-source frameworks.

+### **Additional Database services and accelerators**

+1. Amazon ElastiCache :

+    Deploy in memory cache in the cloud.
+Improves the performance of web apps from a fast managed in memory cache instead of slower disk based databases.

+2. Amazon DynamoDB Accelerator (DAX):

+    It is an in-memory cache for DynamoDB.
+It helps improve response times from single-digit milliseconds to microseconds.

+### **Database Migration Service AWS (DMS)**

+It enables the **migration** of relational databases, nonrelational databases, and other types of data stores.
+It can migarate homogenous ( Compatible source and target) and non hetrogenous databases( source and target are not compatible ).

+Hetrogenous migration is a 2 step migration: First the data needs to be converted using the **schema converter** then migrated via DMS

+While migrating using DMS , the source is kpt alive.

+DMS can be used during :
+    - Development and test database migration.
+    - Database consolidation : (combining several databases into one database).
+    - Coninuous replication.
 #
 ## [Networking](https://aws.amazon.com/products/networking/) services